-The 360 degree feedback process provides a more holistic view of performance, and became a core part of (or replaced!) the performance review.
+The 360 degree performance feedback process provides a more holistic view of jobs performance, and became a core part of (or replaced!) the performance review.
 Continuous performance management focuses on goal setting, feedback and regular one to one meetings to promote regular employee-manager and colleague communication.

 The past five years have seen a trend in businesses (especially in tech) saying, "Ditch the performance review!"
 There are good reasons for this if you take a look at the problems with traditional performance appraisals, but these can and should be reformed.

 In the conventional appraisal process, Human Resources supplies a guidance document and the manager writes up a performance assessment for each of their direct reports for the last year in review.
 In most cases an employee fills out a self-assessment to share with their manager and a face to face discussion takes place.
 The HR team finds themself managing an admin-heavy process of chasing down paper reviews, compiling responses and maintaining employee records without having time to look at the actual outcomes of the review.
 Compensation and bonuses are often tied to the results of the performance evaluation which then requires subjective final ratings to make the overall company analysis easier for the leadership team.